Valementajat/Eshop/src/README.md

     Make sure to replace `<repository_url>` with the actual URL of the repository.

 3. **Build and Run the Docker Environment:**
-    Navigate to the root folder of the project in the terminal and run:
+    Navigate to the root folder of the project where the "docker-compose.eaxmple.yaml" file is located and create a copy named "docker-compose.yaml".
+Change the default configuration if needed.
+In the same locationa as the "docker-compose.yaml" use the terminal and  run:
     ```
     docker-compose up --build
     ```
+     If you experience errors, for example hinting to "Not enough memory", check the README.md step 7

 4. **Access the Environment:**
     After the environment has started, access it through your web browser using the following URL: